1. About this policy

 3.3.
 To reduce costs, save time and ensure a wide spread of sampling activity, we will undertake informal sampling programmes whenever this is deemed operationally appropriate.
 Formal enforcement action will only be taken in respect of samples of goods and services taken in accordance with official guidance (where this exists).

 4. Provision of Advice and Guidance

 4.1.
-We will ensure that all businesses have access to free general advice via our website and will also offer businesses more detailed advice and consultancy services which they can purchase (see ECC Trading Standards Business Advice and Charging Policy).
+We will ensure that all businesses have access to free general advice via our website and will also offer businesses more detailed advice and consultancy services which they can purchase.
 We will ensure our advice is offered in appropriate formats and is clear and (as far as possible) jargon free.
 When giving advice we will distinguish clearly between statutory requirements and that which is desirable but not statutory.

 4.2.
 Wherever practicable we will liaise with other relevant advice and enforcement agencies that have joint or complementary enforcement roles to ensure that we take a joined-up approach.
 We will provide a single point of contact for signposting or referring businesses to advice and assistance from other agencies.
 Where possible we will undertake joint visits with other regulators and combine written advice in one, clear, practical communication.
 We will share data with other enforcement agencies where this is practicable, beneficial and cost effective (subject to restrictions under the Data Protection Act, and other Trading Standards legislation).

 5.1.
 If a business is found to be non-compliant we will, where appropriate, offer to deal with it by offering advice and guidance specific to that non-compliance and seek to rectify matters within an agreed timescale.
 We may revisit the business to check on compliance if deemed appropriate.